Receptors API

 Bindings are receptor-scoped resources: GET|POST|PATCH|DELETE /v1/receptor-channel-bindings (dashboard session auth).
 Map external channel or conversation ids to a receptor; set the same channel in the receptor’s active_channels.

-Provider webhooks (Slack Events API, Microsoft Bot Framework messaging endpoint) must use Connect only — https://<connect-host>/v1/trigger-webhooks/slack or /teams.
-Connect verifies the request and enqueues work via Synapse internal routes; do not point providers at apps/api for these channels.
+Provider webhooks (Slack Events API, Microsoft Bot Framework messaging, platform inbox Resend) must use bots.auvy.ai — POST /v1/chat-webhooks/slack, /teams, or /resend.
+Do not point providers at Connect or api.auvy.ai for these channels.

 Create or select a neuron (or pathway), then ensure a receptor targets it (dashboard or API).
-Invoke only via POST /v1/receptors/:workspace_slug/:slug_or_id/invoke.
+Run ad-hoc work with neurons.invoke; fire the trigger with receptors.fire or channel ingress.

 List Receptors